Lamb Fesenjan – Lamb with Pomegranate Walnut Sauce

 Instructions

-mixture is too thick.
+Add additional rice vinegar if the mixture is too thick.
+Allow the

 Dave DeWitt Recipes Leave a Comment